cs3110/textbook/src/chapters/modules/toplevel.md

 #require "ounit2";;
 ```

-Now you can successfully load your own module without getting an error.
+Now you can successfully open the module without getting an error:

 ```ocaml
 open OUnit2;;